n-marcelino/scms/README.md

 </details>

-4. in your, type the following in order to run the sql script:
+4. in your vscode terminal, type the following in order to run the sql script:
 ```
 mysql -p -u (sql username) < scms.sql
 ```